Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
 The student needs free time and energy in order to do this.

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
-She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can study daily.
+She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can put towards studying daily.

-You cannot industrialise without roads and semi-reliable power, and it's very difficult to learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.
+You cannot industrialise without roads and semi-reliable power; it's very difficult to learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.

-Can we work out an exclusive, mutually exhaustive set of factors for the student to cover?
-Even if emperically.
+Can we work out a mutually exclusive, collectively exaustive set of factors for the student to cover (Even if emperically)?
+Let's try to.

 -> no more basic concerns: hunger, stress, restedness -> All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.